-All in all a very exciting way to spend a March evening.
+All in all a very interesting way to spend a summer's evening.

 Tickets are just £12 for adults (including complimentary concert programme) and £2 for children aged 16 and under.
 Tickets will be available from the end of February onwards from Compact Music, North Street, Sudbury and Sudbury Tourist Information (library).
 Or email: email@example.com.
 As usual a limited number of tickets will be available on the door.

 We hope you will join us for this evening of really wonderful music.

 Friends of the orchestra can reserve their seats in advance once they have purchased a ticket, please see the attached seating plan and give us your first and second preference seats and how many seats you need.
 If you are not already a Friend, you can easily become one by completing and returning the attached Friends form.
 For just £20 a year (although if you would like to donate more, please do so) you are entitled to reserve seats at each concert given by the Orchestra and you will receive three vouchers, each voucher entitling the holder to a free drink at one of our concerts.